jschaf/mccc/battle/hammelburg.md

 continued the attack north, crossing the Rhine River and beginning the end game of WWII.
 See Figure \ref{fig:alliedOverview} for the disposition of Allied and German Forces during the Hammelburg Raid.
-During offensive, Patton found himself within 60 miles of *Oflag XIII*, a German prison camp for officers.
+During the offensive, Patton found himself within 60 miles of *Oflag XIII*, a German prison camp for officers.
 Intelligence from the Red Army indicated that a large group of prisoners was recently transferred from *Oflag LXIV* in Szubin, Poland to *Oflag XIII* near